 The superintendent or designee will ensure compliance with established district-wide nutrition and physical activity wellness policies.
 In each school, the principal or designee will ensure compliance with these procedures.
-The principal may report on the schools compliance to the school district superintendent and the Health Council upon request by the superintendent.
+The principal will report on the schools compliance to the school district superintendent and the Health Council.

-The Food Services Supervisor at the district level will ensure compliance with nutrition policies within school food service areas and will report on this matter to the building principal and/or superintendent as requested.
+The Food Services Supervisor at the district level will ensure compliance with nutrition policies within school food service areas and will report on this matter to the building principal and/or superintendent as appropriate.